What Laws Protect California Whistleblowers From Retaliation?

 There are two general sources of law protecting employees in California against retaliation: (1) common law protections; and (2) statutes.

 Common Law Protections

-An employee can have a case for retaliatory discharge in cases where the employee suffers an adverse employment action because of some activity that is protected by some important public policy.
-Where the employee’s activities are undertaken in furtherance of those important public policies, and the employee is retaliated against for engaging in those activities, the employee may state a claim for retaliation and bring a lawsuit.
+An employee can have a case for retaliatory discharge in cases where the employee suffers an adverse employment action because of some activity that is protected by some important public policy, where the employee’s activities are undertaken in furtherance of those important public policies, and the employee is retaliated against for engaging in those activities, the employee may state a claim for retaliation and bring a lawsuit.
 Courts have held that there must be a “nexus” between the protected activity and the retaliatory action by the employer.
 In other words, the adverse employment action must have been precipitated by the protected activity.
-Also, the Courts have held that the issue that is raised by the employee must involve the public interest.
-In other words, the statute, law, or constitutional provision at issue must involve the public interest at large, not just private interests, and infraction of those laws must result in a harm to the public generally, not just harm to an individual or group of individuals.
+Also, the courts have held that the issue that is raised by the employee must involve public interest.
+In other words, the statute, law, or constitutional provision at issue must involve the public interest at large, not just private interests, and infraction of those laws must result in harm to the public generally, not just harm to an individual or group of individuals.

 Provided the statute involves a public policy, an employee in the State of California may not be subjected to an adverse employment action because he/she has refused to violate a statute, performed a statutory duty, exercised a constitutional right, or reported a statutory violation to the employer or an outside government agency or body.

 For a further discussion of this issue of whistleblower retaliation, the leading California cases on the issue of wrongful termination in violation of public policy are: